 As an event planner, there are clear and consistent expectations for success throughout the industry.
 However, restaurant owners have their own expectations for their individual venues and events teams.
 Our panel of restaurant owners will offer their benchmarks for a successful events business, and provide advice on the skills they’re looking for in the right event planner.

 Experiences: Going Beyond Traditional F&B

 Restaurants have to do a lot more than offer the best service and menu to appeal to customers.
-Today’s diners are looking for a reason to spend time and money away from their busy lives — they want to have a memorable experience.
-We’ll discuss how to go beyond traditional food and beverage and give your customers something more to keep them coming back.
-Pre-game for the official EventCamp After Party: Enjoy a bourbon tasting and some small bites with your fellow campmates.
+Today’s diners are looking for a reason to spend time and money away from their busy lives — they want to have a memorable experience like food or beverage tastings.
+Join us for a sample bourbon tasting and enjoy some small bites with your fellow campmates.

 EventCamp After Party

 $50 — Join us on the rooftop of Ole Red for a post-camp networking event.
 Food and drink are included!